 In order to save the law of conservation of energy, the Swiss physicist Wolfgang Pauli postulated the existence of an electrically-neutral, low mass (at most 1/100 the mass of the proton) particle that would be emitted along with the beta particle.
-This hypothetical third body could then take away whatever energy was not given to the beta particle; solving that most vexing of issues.
+This hypothetical third body escaped detection but could then take away whatever energy was not given to the beta particle; solving that most vexing of issues.
 Pauli first proposed this hypothesis in a humorous letter to his colleagues Lise Meitner and Hans Geiger.

 Enrico Fermi, the great Italian physicist, was immediately convinced.
 Building on the discussions held at the Solvay Conference on October 1933 (devoted to James Chadwick’s discovery of the neutron), he proposed the theory of beta decay based on a hypothesis that an electron-neutrino pair is spontaneously produced by a nucleus in the same way that photons can spontaneously be emitted by excited atoms.

 Francis Perrin concluded that for such a particle to exist it must either have zero mass or be lightweight even by comparison with the electron.

 Fermi’s theory was the precursor of today theory of ‘weak interaction’.
 The Fermi’s theory of a point-like interaction of four particles (for instance, an initial neutron becoming a proton, an electron and an antineutrino), was accepted as an article of faith without proof during a quarter of century …